robertkieu/engine-toolkit/engine/README.md

 ## TODO

-- [ ] Figure out when to send each chunk's output
 - [ ] Strict response checking?
 - [ ] Kick off a test job?
 - [ ] CI
-- [ ] Design how training works

 ## Resources